High Dimensional Logistic Regression Under Network Dependence: Application to Various Network Structures

 Theorem \ref{thm:sparse} can be applied to obtain rates of convergence in sparse inhomogeneous random graph models.

-\begin{definition} \cite{bollobas} Given a symmetric matrix $\bm P^{(N)} = ((p_{uv})) \in [0, 1]^{N \times N}$ with zeroes on the diagonal, the {\it inhomogeneous random graph} $\mathcal G(N, \bm P^{(N)})$ is the graph with vertex set $[N]:=\{1, 2, \ldots, N\}$ where the edge $(u, v)$ is present with probability $p_{uv} $, independent of the other edges, for every $1\le u < v \le N$. \end{definition}
+\begin{definition} \citep{bollobas} Given a symmetric matrix $\bm P^{(N)} = ((p_{uv})) \in [0, 1]^{N \times N}$ with zeroes on the diagonal, the {\it inhomogeneous random graph} $\mathcal G(N, \bm P^{(N)})$ is the graph with vertex set $[N]:=\{1, 2, \ldots, N\}$ where the edge $(u, v)$ is present with probability $p_{uv} $, independent of the other edges, for every $1\le u < v \le N$. \end{definition}

-The class of inhomogeneous random graph models defined above includes several popular network models, such as the Chung-Lu model \cite{degree_network}, the $\beta$-model \cite{chatterjee_degree}, random dot product graphs \cite{tang17}, and stochastic block models \cite{lei16}.
-Here, we will consider the sparse regime where
+The class of inhomogeneous random graph models defined above includes several popular network models, such as the Chung-Lu model \citep{degree_network}, the $\beta$-model \citep{chatterjee_degree}, random dot product graphs \citep{young2007random,tang17}, and stochastic block models \citep{holland1983stochastic,lei16}.
+Next, we consider the sparse regime wherein

-In this regime, the expected degree remains bounded, although the maximum degree can diverge at rate $O(\log N)$ \cite{eigenerdos,largest_eigenvalue}.
+In this regime, the expected degree remains bounded, although the maximum degree can diverge at rate $O(\log N)$ \citep{eigenerdos,largest_eigenvalue}.
 We will also assume that there exists $\varepsilon \in (0,1)$ and $\Omega(N)$ vertices $u \in G_N$, such that

 This will ensure $\mathcal G(N, \bm P^{(N)})$ has $\Omega(N)$ non-isolated vertices.
 Under these assumptions we have the following result: